-The Warnervale District Town Centre is expected to be staged in relation to the anticipated land release and development strategy to be prepared for the Warnervale Town Centre.
-It is envisaged the first stage of retail development (2011) will comprise up to 15,000m2 and be anchored by at least one supermarket.
-A second stage (2021) of up to 10,000m2 could contain a discount department store, a second supermarket and additional speciality retail floorspace.
+The Warnervale District Town Centre will be staged in relation to the anticipated land release and development strategy to be prepared for the Warnervale Town Centre.
+It is envisaged the first stage of retail development (by 2011) will comprise up to 15,000sq.m and be anchored by at least one supermarket.
+A second stage (after 2016) of up to 10,000sq.m could contain a discount department store, a second supermarket and additional speciality retail floorspace.